When Will We Ache Less

 facts are marbles in my mouth

-how to hold each one how to keep
+how to hold each one

 how to speak how to scream with so much to contain